Wycke/DND-race-predictor/README.md

-# DND-race-predictor this is where i put the readme baloney
+# DND-race-predictor this is where i put the readme stuff